oliolioli/Robotics/README.md

 speedL = ( NORM_SPEED - dsL )
 ```

-_💡 Unfortunately, due to the artificial lighting conditions, flickering was almost unavoidable in these and the following video recordings. 📹_

 ### Exploring (avoiding instead of approaching obstacles) ###

 The Braitenberg vehicle of the Explorer type should not approach an obstacle like the previous type, but rather avoid obstacles.
 This is achieved by the simple reversal of the